Stronger Bounds for Weak Epsilon-Nets in Higher Dimensions: Introduction

+{\bf Proof overview.} Our proof of Theorem \ref{Thm:Main} is fully constructive.
+Similar to a plethora of previous works \cite{Chazelle, MatWag04,FOCS18}, it uses standard divide-and-conquer methods (e.g., Matou\v{s}ek's simplicial partitions \cite{PartitionTrees}) to derive an efficient recurrence in $\eps$, and the ground point set $P$.

+However, at the heart of our improved estimate lies a rather basic reduction of the weak $\eps$-net problem in $\reals^d$ to a sequence of non-recursive {\it $1$-dimensional} strong $\nu$-nets, with $\eps^d\ll \nu\leq 1$, which are restricted to a handful of vertical lines within $\reals^d$.
+To this end, we establish a novel {\it line-selection} result, which yields a small set of vertical lines that would pierce many $(d-1)$-dimensional simplices induced by an {\it unknown} set of $\lceil \eps n\rceil$ points.

+As is shown in the sequel, any 1-dimensional reduction of this sort must leave out some sub-family of ``narrow" sets $K$ whose simplices are hard to intercept by few vertical lines.
+Fortunately, such sets $K$ can be passed on to subsidiary recursive instances, which involve smaller ground sets in $\reals^d$, and larger fractions $\eps$.

-However, the main underlying idea of our proof is fairly simple: we gradually construct a small auxiliary net $X\subset \reals^d$, of $o\left(1/\eps^d\right)$ points, with the property that every $\eps$-heavy convex set $K$ that is missed by $X$, is ``close enough" (in a certain combinatorial sense) to a hyperplane: The set $P_K:=P\cap K$ is largely determined by ``almost any" $d$-tuple of its points in ${P_K\choose d}$.
-This property is better quantified using such spatial decomposition tools as simplicial partitions, and cuttings in hyperplane arrangements, which were previously used in the study of point-hyperplane incidences; see, e.g., \cite{ManyCells} and \cite[Section 4]{JirkaBook}.
+More importantly, though, a naive implementation of this scheme would yield $\nu\approx \eps^d$, thus leading to 1-dimensional $\nu$-nets of overall cardinality at least $\Omega(1/\nu)=\Omega\left(1/\eps^d\right)$.
+To attain a better ratio $\nu$, we first construct a small auxiliary net $\tilde{N}\subset \reals^d$, of roughly $O\left(1/\eps^{\alpha_d}\right)$ points, with the following property: every $\eps$-heavy convex set $K$ that is missed by $\tilde{N}$, must be {\it flat} in a certain combinatorial sense.
+(The measure of this relative flatness of $K$ will be determined using such spatial decomposition tools as simplicial partitions, and cuttings in hyperplane arrangements, which were previously used in the study of point-hyperplane incidences; see, e.g., \cite{ManyCells} and \cite[Section 4]{JirkaBook}.)
+Specializing to this category of convex sets $K$, our $1$-dimensional reduction will be achieved with $\nu\approx \eps^{\alpha_d}$.